-Our Christian Feminism Today blogs offer our visitors a unique opportunity to read the words of contemporary Christian feminists (of all ages!) as they discuss a variety of compelling topics.
+Our Christian Feminism Today blogs offer our readers a unique opportunity to experience the words of contemporary Christian feminists (of all ages!) as they discuss a variety of compelling topics.

 Reta’s Reflections is a series of Bible studies taught by Reta Halteman Finger.
 Whether she is teaching in a college or seminary classroom, or speaking to her readers through the pages of a book, or addressing attendees at an EEWC-Christian Feminism Today conference, Reta generously shares her gifts as a biblical scholar and communicator.
 Through this blog, an even wider audience can benefit from her insights.
 She is especially skilled in relating the Bible to today’s issues and in getting others involved in discussing the material she presents.